StellarLiu/gittest/readme.txt

-this is an apple, the apple is delicious. that is a tree ,the tree is very big. but i don't like apple. i like the big tree.
+this is an apple, the apple is delicious. that is a tree ,the tree is very big. but i don't like apple. i like the big and green tree.